 back electromotive force – the voltage that pushes against the current which induces it.
 In a loudspeaker system, this phenomenon can cause distortion if not properly controlled.
 Also called counter-electromotive force.
 Abbreviated CEMF, counter EMF, or back EMF.

 background music – (1) Music played as an unobtrusive accompaniment to an activity such as dining in a restaurant, shopping in a mall, or riding in an elevator.
 Often called elevator music as a derisive slang term.
 Compare with foreground music.
 (2) Music composed to accompany and enhance the mood of a movie or television production.
-Also called sound track music.
+Also called a film score, score, underscore, or soundtrack music.

 backing track – prerecorded accompaniment used by a singer or other musician during a performance that is in addition to or in place of other performers.
 Sometimes called a performance track or public appearance track.